dwarfmaster/website/README.md

 website
 =======

-The code for my website (Haskell Yesod).
+The code for my website, using Hakyll.

-Articles are directly written in hamlet (with a preprocessing with m4) in this tree.
-The sources can be found in the `haskell` directory.

-An old ruby version using Mysql as its database and txt2tags to parse the markdown format for articles is in the `ruby` directory.

-An old version using perl and Xapian can be found under the `perl` directory.
+It's the 4th version of the website.
+There have been, in this order, a perl version, a ruby version, and a haskell Yesod version.
+You can find the code of these version using the tags `perl`, `ruby` and `yesod`.